GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

 Use the **Visibility** settings to configure who can see your item in the Chrome Web Store:

-- **Public** — This option lists your item on the Chrome Web Store for all users to see and install.
+- **Public**—This option lists your item on the Chrome Web Store for all users to see and install.
-- **Unlisted** — This option does not create a listing on the Chrome Web Store, but does allows anyone to install your item if they know its Chrome Web Store URL.
+- **Unlisted**—This option does not create a listing on the Chrome Web Store, but does allows anyone to install your item if they know its Chrome Web Store URL.
-- **Private** — This option limits installation of your item to specified users only.
+- **Private**—This option limits installation of your item to specified users only.
 This is typically used for testing before public launch of an item.

 ### Private visibility: Trusted testers {: #private-visibility-trusted-testers }